In Arizona, abortion politics are already playing out on the Senate campaign trail

 Gallego points to the Alabama Supreme Court ruling as the latest example of Republicans, like Lake, claiming to support reproductive freedoms.
 But their actions — like the Senate's appointment of three U.S. Supreme Court justices who voted to overturn Roe v.
 Wade under former President Donald Trump — don't match the rhetoric, Gallego said.

-"When she says, 'I'm not for this, I am for this now,' how can you choose someone who only months ago was saying it's okay to arrest providers of abortion care?"
+"When she says, 'I'm not for this, I am for this now,' how can you choose someone who only months ago was saying it's OK to arrest providers of abortion care?"
 Gallego asked.

 On abortion, Lake has softened her tone.